gawati/gawati-docs/docs/source/development/dev-env.rst

 `REACT_APP_THEME=default`

+The `env.development` file overrides the `.env` file in development mode.
+In order to change the theme during development, modifying `env.development` alone will do.

 The background, foreground colors for the text content in the top bar, section and footer areas , buttons and other UI controls, logos etc., are customizable.

 Default theme